Abu Hena Md. Rahmatul Muneem

 Abu Hena Md.
-Rahmatul Muneem is a retired Bangladeshi government official who served as Senior Secretary of Internal Resources Division and the Chairman of the National Board of Revenue and a director of Bangladesh Bank from January 6, 2020 to August 14, 2024.
+Rahmatul Muneem is a retired Bangladeshi government official who served as Senior Secretary of Internal Resources Division and the Chairman of the National Board of Revenue and a director of Bangladesh Bank from 6 January 2020 to 14 August 2024.

 Early life

 Muneem was born in Sirajganj District.
-He did his undergraduate and graduate studies in geology from the University of Dhaka.
-He has a Masters of Business Administration from Northern University, Bangladesh.
+He did his undergraduate and graduate studies in geology at the University of Dhaka.
+He has a Master of Business Administration from Northern University, Bangladesh.
 He is married to Laila Jesmin.

 Career

-Muneem started his career in the Bangladesh Civil Service on 21 January 1986 as an administration cadre and worked as an Upazila Nirbahi Officer.
+Muneem started his career in the Bangladesh Civil Service on 21 January 1986 as an administration cadre and worked as an upazila nirbahi officer.

-Muneem has also worked as Additional District Magistrate and Divisional Commissioner of Barisal Division.
-He had served as the Chairman of Gas Transmission Company Limited and Bangladesh Petroleum Corporation.
+Muneem has also worked as additional district magistrate and divisional commissioner of Barisal Division.
+He had served as the chairman of Gas Transmission Company Limited and Bangladesh Petroleum Corporation.

-Muneem served as the Senior Secretary in the Energy and Mineral Resources Division till January 2020.
-On 6 January 2020, he was appointed Chairman of the National Board of Revenue.
+Muneem served as the senior secretary in the Energy and Mineral Resources Division till January 2020.
+On 6 January 2020, he was appointed chairman of the National Board of Revenue.
 He replaced Md Mosharraf Hossain Bhuiyan.

+After the fall of the Sheikh Hasina-led Awami League government, a murder case was filed against Muneem by Bangladesh Nationalist Party politician Mohammad Zaman Hossain Khan over the death of a protestor in July 2024.